zarif98sjs/how-not-to-do-phd-application/README.md

 If you have read the whole thing, I hope it was helpful for you in some ways.
 If you want to ask me something, feel free to send me an email.
 All the best for your PhD application!

-> If you are instead interested to read from people who actually had a successful PhD application run, you can read advice from my talented friend Mushtari Sadia [**here**](https://mushtari-sadia.github.io/phdapp.html).
+> If you are instead interested to read from people who had a successful PhD application run, you can read advice from my talented friend [*Mushtari Sadia*](https://github.com/Mushtari-Sadia) on how to acutally do PhD application [**here**](https://mushtari-sadia.github.io/phdapp.html).

 ### Resources